mgerb/React-Reddit/README.md

 ## ToDo

+- fix state on redditpost.js

-Add options to side bar:
+- Add options to side bar

 - allow users to change color scheme

 - select amount of posts to load per page

 - add paging

 - quick view of posts and photos

 - live updating posts/comments

 - top bar to filter posts

 - localstorage - maybe look into localforage

 - styling for posts/comments

     - smooth scroll between comments

 - get rid of jquery (use bootstrap without jquery)

 - move all css imports within js

+- configure webpack for html generation

 - set up backend with Go

 - run on app engine

 - ...more to come

 ## Future
 Future work includes incorporating the Reddit API, which will allow users to login and iteract with the site.
 For now, this is out of the scope of the project.